 What you realize, upon entering León’s family home (aka Alfonsia) is that while Jorge may have the resume to pique the international attention Alfonsia is receiving, this is definitely a family affair.

-Being with Omar has it’s privileges as we were able to wander in and out of the kitchen to catch Jorge’s parents, busily tending to simmering pots of deliciousness.
+Being with Omar has its privileges as I was able to wander in and out of the kitchen to catch Jorge’s parents, busily tending to simmering pots of deliciousness.
 I was told the consome de barbacoa bubbling over the stove were the remnants from what they prepared for Criollo’s 2nd anniversary party the day before.

 With our stomachs full from our soul-soothing breakfast, we made our way to our next destination, the Taller Jacobo y Maria Ángeles (workshop) in San Martin Tilcajete to check out the incredible woodcarved alebrijes.
 I’ve done the tour many times, so I sat in their courtyard enjoying the sun on my face while gazing out at some fabulous pieces surrounding me.